Saturday, November 16, 2024

 Looking back on my days as a medical student in Colombo, I had this persistent desire to ask the question, "Why?"
 When you study a subject, you need more than simply reading the text to give you a critical appraisal of the subject, and that is why I love books that pose questions at the end of each chapter that you need to answer before you move on to the next one.

 When dealing with a patient with a problem, I was intensely curious to discover why he had those particular symptoms and try to explain them.
 Without curiosity, I doubt whether I would have acquired helpful knowledge.
-Neurology was especially appealing in commencing a path with a question followed by a step-by-step dissection of the problem, leading to what more data is needed and, finally, an answer.
+Neurology was especially appealing in commencing a path of discovery with a question followed by a step-by-step dissection of the problem, leading to what more data is needed and, finally, an answer.
 This, of course, applies to any branch of medicine.

 Some of our teachers who encouraged us to be curious were Dr Wickrema Wijenaike, Dr Carlo Fonseka, Dr Oliver Pieris, Dr Lester Jayawardena, Dr George Ratnavale and many more.